Wave propagation in an elastic lattice with non-reciprocal stiffness and engineered damping: Lattice with nonreciprocal stiffness

 We next examine the effect of intersite damping on the wave dynamics of the finite lattice.
-The results, presented in Fig.~\ref{fig:FIG6}, show that unidirectional amplification of a wave packet is preserved, similar to the case with onsite damping.
+The results, presented in Fig.~\ref{fig:FIG8}, show that unidirectional amplification of a wave packet is preserved, similar to the case with onsite damping.
 While the group velocity is comparable, the amplification rate differs significantly.
-This is consistent with the asymmetry observed in the imaginary part of the frequency, $\text{Im}(\omega)$, as shown in the dispersion diagram [Fig.~\ref{fig:FIG5}(c)].
-These findings demonstrate that the nonreciprocal amplification mechanism survives in the presence of a small intersite damping, although the growth rate is altered differently than for onsite damping.
+This is consistent with the asymmetry observed in the imaginary part of the frequency, $\text{Im}(\omega)$, as shown in the dispersion diagram [Fig.~\ref{fig:FIG7}(c)].
+These findings demonstrate that the nonreciprocal amplification mechanism survives in the presence of a small intersite damping, although the growth rate altered differently than for onsite damping.

-To summarize, we have investigated the role of damping in a lattice with nonreciprocal stiffness by considering three representative cases: no damping, onsite damping, and intersite damping.
-The incorporation of onsite damping reduces the amplification rate uniformly across the wavenumber spectrum while preserving the directionality and coherence of the forward wave.
-In contrast, intersite damping introduces a wavenumber-dependent modification of the growth rates.
+To summarize, we have investigated the role of damping in a lattice with nonreciprocal stiffness by considering three representative cases: no damping, onsite damping, and intersite damping. {The effect of onsite damping is independent of the wavenumber $q$.
+As seen from Eq.~\eqref{eq:damped_approx_Imag}, it contributes a constant term of $-c_g/2m$ to $\text{Im}(\omega)$, leading to uniform attenuation of all modes.
+In contrast, intersite damping introduces a wavenumber-dependent term of the form $-c(1-\cos q)/m$ (see Eq.~\eqref{eq:oddspring_onsitedamper_approx}).
+This variation produces selective attenuation across the Brillouin zone, modifying the growth and decay rates non-uniformly.}

 In the next section, we shift our focus to a distinct configuration involving a reciprocal elastic lattice equipped with a nonreciprocal intersite damper.
 This setup reverses the roles of stiffness and damping in imparting nonreciprocity, allowing us to isolate and study the wave manipulation capabilities arising purely from dissipative asymmetry.